usds/AmyBontrager/README.md

 - 👋 Hi, I’m @AmyBontrager
 - 👀 I’m interested in creating good government for the American people by investing in the workforce
-- 🌱 I’m currently learning how we can continue to leverage technology to enhance federal work.
+- 🌱 I’m currently foucsing how to support employee journey here at USDS and beyond.
 - 📫 Email me at Amy.Bontrager@OMB.EOP.GOV or find me on LinkedIn https://www.linkedin.com/in/amybontrager/

 <!---